IBM/ibm-cloud-functions-cloudant-trigger/README.md

 }
 ```

 View the OpenWhisk log to look for the change notification.
+You should see activation records for the rule, the trigger, the sequence, and the actions.

 # 3. Clean up
-## Remove the API mappings and delete the actions
+## Remove the actions, triggers, rules, and package

 ```bash
 # Remove rule